roburrq/php-lab-one/dev-env-setup.md

    Step 7 - Now we can add our first web app powered by PHP.

-      - On Mac, the web server is serving sites from the directory - `/Applications/MAMP/htdocs/`
+      - On Mac, the web server is serving sites from the directory - `/Applications/MAMP/htdocs/`,

+        for Windows the location is `C:\MAMP\htdocs\`

       - Go ahead and create your new application directory `/Applications/MAMP/htdocs/mywebapp`